sib-swiss/spring_school_bioinformatics_microbiology/docs/project2/Project2_Preparation.md

 - We will use Ilastik beta version 1.4.0b21 (or newer) in the course
 - Download it [here](https://www.ilastik.org/download.html#beta)
-- Expend the archive and move the Ilastik application to your application folder
+- Expand the archive and move the Ilastik application to your application folder

 ---